-The Witches' Pyramid is not necessarily Wiccan.
-Rather, the concept applies to proper use of magick.
-The steps of the pyramid are the components necessary to achieve effective magick; however, the same concepts can be applied to much of life aside from magick as well.
-Thus, the Witches' Pyramid is not only a vital magickal concept but also a useful spiritual tool in navigating through life.
+The pyramid breaks down into steps or sections, which are the components necessary to achieve effective magick.
+Although created for magickal practice specifically, the same concepts are applicable to much of life aside from magick as well.
+Thus, the Witches' Pyramid isn't only a vital magickal concept, but also a useful spiritual tool in navigating life.

 Use these questions to help you To Know:

-To will is very closely related to the last concept as without knowing your will, you cannot apply it.
-The Witch must bring together his or her thoughts, passions, emotions, and energies to direct them toward his or her goal.
 This step requires a significant amount of self-discipline because you must be able to act on what you want most, not what is wanted right now.
-Thus, your will must have unwavering purpose.
-The Witch must stand ready to put the required energy into making his or her will manifest.
+Thus, your Will must have unwavering purpose.
+The Witch must stand ready to put the required energy into making their Will manifest.

 Consider these questions to hone your focus and intent: